greylabel/mac-dev-playbook/README.md

 ## Installation

-See the full from-scratch setup document [full-mac-setup.md](docs/full-mac-setup.md) for more details.
+See the full from-scratch setup document [full-mac-setup.md](docs/mac-setup.md) for more details.

 Setup goes through the following automated [A] and manual [M] steps.

-#### macOS install and initiation setup
+#### macOS installation and initiation setup
 1. [M] Install macOS
 1. [M] Sign in to iCloud and the App Store and run software update
 1. [M] Install Xcode command line tools and agree to license
 1. [M] Install Rosetta (Apple silicon)
+1. [M] Install apps that won't be handled through automation

 #### Python and Ansible
 1. [M] Add `python3` to `$PATH`, update packages, and install `ansible`